 You can also access the map of Community Southwark’s member charities and groups based in Southwark here

 Southwark Dementia Action Alliance enables organisations and individuals to work together to make Southwark a dementia friendly community, where people living with dementia have the support they need to live their life to the full and remain a valued part of our community.
 This is hugely important as the number of older people aged 65 plus in Southwark will increase by 13,700 by 2030 and the overall prevalence of dementia will increase.

 Made in Bermondsey, an initiative of The Blue Bermondsey Business Improvement District, aims for a people powered regeneration of The Blue Market in South Bermondsey.
-Read about their plans here
+Read about their plans.

 Re-engage provides social connections for older people aged 75 and above at a time in their lives when their social circles are diminishing.
-Download the ‘We’re Here to Help’ flyer here
+Download the ‘We’re Here to Help’ flyer.

 Southwark Covid-19 Response

 Southwark Charities partnered and pooled funds with other Southwark charitable trusts and foundations to support organisations working with older and vulnerable Southwark residents during the covid-19 pandemic in 2020 (Southwark Community Response) and 2021 (Connected at Christmas).
 Contact Southwark Charities for the reports.